NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/spec_file_format.md

 ```
 name,ring,quadrant,isNew,moved,description
 ```
-The reader will then translate these to structs, and therefor these groups will also have types.
+The reader will then translate these to structs which get translated to types using unmarshalling.

 The types foreach group:
 ```